albar965/littlenavmap-manual/en/OPTIONS.md

 Most options are self explaining and tooltips contain more detailed explanations if applicable.

-Tip: You can immediately check the effect of your changes on the map display by moving the dialog `Options` to the side and pressing `Apply`.
+You can immediately check the effect of your changes on the map display by moving the dialog `Options` to the side and pressing `Apply`.

 The button `Restore Defaults` only restores the options of this dialog back to default.
 Other